DLTK's Crafts for Kids

 - Fold it in half and glue it so that it is colored on both sides.

-- Glue it onto the back of the tp roll.
+- Glue it onto the back of the toilet paper roll.

 - Close the template window after printing to return to this screen.